jaslowdigital/AAA-ELCTRICIAN/replit.md

 ## Overview

 AAA Electrician is a comprehensive electrical services website designed to provide nationwide electrical contracting services across all 50 states and 300+ major cities.
 The platform serves as a lead generation and service booking system for residential and commercial electrical work, featuring extensive service catalogs, location-based pages, and integrated quote request functionality.
-The website is optimized for SEO with structured data markup and Google AdSense integration for revenue generation.
+The website is optimized for SEO with structured data markup and fully integrated Google AdSense (ca-pub-6582191414113662) for immediate revenue generation across all 18,000+ pages.

+## Recent Changes (January 2025)
+- Completed Google AdSense integration with strategic ad placements
+- Added AdSense meta tag and script for proper site connection
+- Implemented revenue-optimized ad units on high-traffic pages
+- Created reusable AdSense components for consistent monetization
+- Website is now fully monetized and ready for advertising revenue

 ## User Preferences